emmalacroix/CSCI5607/README.md

-## CSCI5607
+# CSCI5607
+### Emma Lacroix

-Collection of assignments from CSCI 5607, Fundamentals of Computer Graphics 1, taken in Fall 2017 at UMN.
+Collection of assignments from CSCI 5607 : Fundamentals of Computer Graphics I, taken Fall 2017 at University of Minnesota - Twin Cities from Prof. Stephen Guy.